Video: Dune – Leadership Styles and The Problem of Power

 Nudge: Improving Decisions About Health, Wellness and Happiness by Richard H Thaler and Cass R Sunstein

 Want to help people make better choices?
 Nudge is all about just that.
 Thaler and Sunstein take the art of influence onto the grand scale and explore what it takes to persuade and move large masses of people towards healthier and more productive lifestyles.
-Behavioral science has never been more interesting or accessible than in Nudge.
-Nudge has been hugely influential and is another must-read, particularly for policy makers and anyone involved in mass communications.
+Behavioural science has never been more interesting or accessible than in Nudge.
+Nudge has been hugely influential and is another must-read, particularly for policymakers and anyone involved in mass communications.

 Made to Stick: Why Some Ideas Take Hold and Others Come Unstuck by Chip Heath and Dan Heath

 Why do some ideas take hold more than others?
 To answer this question, Chip and Dan Heath have studied information hooks and the essence of what makes messages persistent.
-This book is fascinating and will change the way you pitch your next idea or even draft your next email.
+Made to Stick is fascinating and will change the way you pitch your next idea or even draft your next email.
 It is an invaluable resource for learning how to be concise, effective and ‘sticky’ with your communications.

 Rapport: The Four Ways to Read People by Emily Alison and Laurence Alison